The Top 3 Digital Trends for Multifamily Marketers

-As you plan for 2018, we recommend starting by defining goals and benchmarks per channel— including typical metrics such as likes, followers, and mentions along with broader metrics, such as new leads generated, conversions, and existing leads touched.
+We recommend starting by defining goals and benchmarks per channel— including typical metrics such as likes, followers, and mentions along with broader metrics, such as new leads generated, conversions, and existing leads touched.

 A key way to track success is through Google Analytics.
 Create tracking parameters for any shared content that links back to your website and regularly measure performance.
 Social media tools like Hootsuite, HubSpot and Sprout Social are great resources to help you assess your social growth and engagement.
 Integrating with a CRM tool, such as Salesforce, is another effective way to track across the entire customer lifecycle and attribute leads back to social media.